WISP Searches on a Fiber Interferometer under a Strong Magnetic Field: Sensitivity analysis

 For a commercial laser with $P_\mathrm{tot}=\SI{4}{\watt}$ and $\lambda = \SI{1550}{\nm}$, a fiber length of $L=\SI{100}{\meter}$ embedded into a \SI{9}{\tesla} dipole magnetic field of equal length, and an operation time of \SI{180}{\day}, the resulting sensitivity on $g_{a\gamma\gamma}$ is given by:

 It is noted, that for the calculation of the sensitivity, the fiber is assumed to be straight and the polarization is maintained along the whole path so that the E-field is parallel to the B-field to maximize the photon-axion conversion.
-Additionally, for the calculation of the effective mode index, a temperature of \SI{20}{\celsius} and a pressure of \SI{0.1}{\bar} is assumed to be applied on the \SI{100}{\meter}-long HC-PCF.
+This can be achieved with Polarization-Maintaining (PM) HC-PCF \cite{fini_polarization_2014, chen_single_2016}.
+A very low polarization cross-coupling can be achieved without significant birefringence effects using anti-resonant fibers (ARFs) \cite{Taranta_polarization_purity_2020}.
+Additionally, the effective mode index is calculated for a constant temperature of \SI{20}{\celsius} and a constant pressure of \SI{0.1}{\bar} along the \SI{100}{\meter}-long HC-PCF.
+Under these conditions, the effective mode index remains constant along the fiber.

+The mass for resonant conversion in the HC-PCF (see Eq.~\ref{eq:axion_mass}) is mainly determined by the core radius $R_c$ (see Eq.~\ref{eq:neff_formula}).
+The production process of a HC-PCF leads to random variations of the core radius along the fiber.
+Since the fiber is drawn from a heated mandrel, initial variations are stretched such that the largest variations of core radii occur on the longest length scale of the resulting fiber.
+The resulting variations resemble a $1/f$ or red noise behaviour with a cut-off at a length scale of \SI{10}{\meter}.